 Walk-Through: the final inspection conducted before a home sale is finalized

-This is just a partial list of real estate terms you’ll come across during the home buying process.
+This is just a partial list of common real estate terms you’ll come across during the home buying process.
 We encourage everyone to study up on the process (or have a trusted professional helping you out) to make the journey manageable.

 When you’re ready to wade into homeownership, visit us online at DiscoveryHomes.com to learn more about our new home communities throughout the Bay Area.